krzemienski/awesome-from-stars/README.md

 * [fluxcd/helm-operator](https://github.com/fluxcd/helm-operator): Successor: https://github.com/fluxcd/helm-controller — The Flux Helm Operator, once upon a time a solution for declarative Helming.
 * [daemonza/helmet](https://github.com/daemonza/helmet): Helmet is a easy to use Helm repository
 * [nmalisetty/hems](https://github.com/nmalisetty/hems): Utilizes the power of cloud computing and the latest AV1 codec to stream high quality videos using lower bandwidth than the current industry standards like HEVC (H.265) and AVC (H.264).
+* [ogulcancelik/herdr](https://github.com/ogulcancelik/herdr): agent multiplexer that lives in your terminal.
 * [p-e-w/heretic](https://github.com/p-e-w/heretic): Fully automatic censorship removal for language models
 * [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent): The agent that grows with you
 * [ultraworkers/hermes-agent-helm-chart](https://github.com/ultraworkers/hermes-agent-helm-chart): The community-driven unofficial chart packages Hermes Agent for Kubernetes with cloud-native defaults, explicit state-safety guardrails, and flexible composition points for platform teams.
 * [NousResearch/hermes-agent-self-evolution](https://github.com/NousResearch/hermes-agent-self-evolution): ⚒ Evolutionary self-improvement for Hermes Agent — optimize skills, prompts, and code using DSPy + GEPA
+* [nesquena/hermes-webui](https://github.com/nesquena/hermes-webui): Hermes WebUI: The best way to use Hermes Agent from the web or from your phone!
 * [malcommac/HermesNetwork](https://github.com/malcommac/HermesNetwork): None
 * [HeroTransitions/Hero](https://github.com/HeroTransitions/Hero): Elegant transition library for iOS & tvOS
 * [rokudev/hero-grid-channel](https://github.com/rokudev/hero-grid-channel): Sample channel with sliding hero row and a grid of content below.